Niishaw/Ursine-Arcana/docs/mobile/welcome-login/0001-planning.md

 4. **Testing**
    - [ ] Test on Expo web.
-   - [ ] Test on Android emulator.
+   - [x] Test on Android emulator.
-   - [ ] Test on physical device via Expo Go.
+   - [x] Test on physical device via Expo Go.

+> **Status (2025-12-04)**: Welcome/Login UI implemented with email & phone tabs, email login wired to auth context, placeholder phone login alert, and Google sign-in.
+Changes tested on a physical iOS device and Android emulator, and pushed to the repository.

 ---